 Collecting various functions: People should get several outputs from one element in a system.
 For example, a tree should provide food, shelter, etc.

 Fact #4: Has new advancements and programs

-NAPC, or the North American Permaculture Convergence is one of the leading advancements in the field of permaculture.
-Basically, the NAPC is a gathering of different professionals in the field of permaculture who are fully capable, qualified and are willing to share their knowledge with others.
-They even conduct seminars, provide tips, share their latest discoveries and etc.
+The North American Permaculture Convergence (NAPC) is one of the fields of permaculture’s top advancements.
+NAPC is a collection of various professionals in the field who are fully qualified and willing to share their own knowledge with other people.